Click HERE to view our 2023 Paddling Class schedule

-We believe that education is key to promoting safety and stewardship on our waterways.
+We believe that education is key to promoting safety on our waterways.
 We use every opportunity available as a means of educating the public on these important points.
-Messages of education can be found woven throughout our blogs posts, newsletter, Water Trail signs, events, social media, classes and more.
+Messages of safety and paddling education can be found woven throughout our blogs posts, newsletter, water trail signs, events, social media, classes and more.

 We work with American Canoe Association certified instructors to hold basic introductory classes.
 Below is a description of some class offerings.